 First, let’s ask a question as it is commonly phrased: Is healing in the atonement?

 The question is not worded correctly because every biblical benefit is “in” the atonement, like salvation and authority over demons and redemption.
-Every item in the long list in next, linked article flows out of the atonement, even healing.
+Every item in the long list in the next, linked article flows out of the atonement, even healing.

 The question people should ask is this: Is healing guaranteed in the atonement?
 Or, will people always get healed in the atonement?